top of page

 Key Challenges

-• Varied needs and access challenges: Each cancer journey is unique, making standardised coordination difficult, and some patients face barriers that limit access to available services.
+• Varied needs and access challenges: Each patient’s unique cancer journey can make standardised coordination difficult at the stakeholder level, which can limit access to available services for some patients.

-• Staff shortages and high caseloads: Each kreftkoordinator manages care for multiple patients while coordinating with several partners, resulting in heavy responsibilities and numerous tasks to juggle.
+• Staff shortages and high caseloads: Each kreftkoordinator manages care for multiple patients while coordinating with several partners, resulting in heavy responsibilities and numerous tasks to juggle (Fig. 1.3), adding another layer of challenges in resource accessibility for patients.

 • Lack of close relatives: Without family support, patients may struggle to understand and remember information about their diagnosis and treatment